yilanboy/laravel-serverless/README.md

 ## Lambda Can't Store Static Assets

 If you have static assets, like javascript files or css files.
-You should upload this files to AWS S3 after you bundled them.
+You should upload these files to AWS S3 after you bundled them.

 ```bash
 cd laravel-app